Nova Scotia to Seattle

 Greg, who hosted the event, I met in Virginia a few weeks back and has taken a trip similar to mine.

-I also hung out with Richard, who I had also met in Virginia, and we simply had a blast all weekend.
+I also hung out with Richard, who I had also met in Virginia, and we simply had a blast all weekend, although the mosquitos were fierce and in large number!

 I also met Liz Jansen (again!), who I think is just one of the best people on planet earth.
 She’s written several books and articles about connecting the road and spirit!